s00r1/hotel_stats/README.en.md

 The goal is to offer a pleasant experience by taking care of both **interface** and **data**.
 Interactive charts, responsive tables, and customizable themes provide a clear presentation, while the database ensures reliable and complete content.

+Recent updates bring a **full configuration page** (rooms, alerts, interactive layout) and phone number fields for families and individuals.

 ## Table of Contents
 - [Features](#-features)
 - [Installation](#-installation)